 - (1) Supporting Memorandum and Certificate of Service.
-All Motions and applications tendered for filing shall be accompanied by a memorandum in support thereof which shall be a brief statement of the grounds, with citation of authorities relied upon.
-Except in the case of a motion or application permitted by law to be submitted ex parte, a certificate of service in accordance with S. D. Ohio Civ.
+All motions and applications tendered for filing shall be accompanied by a memorandum in support thereof that shall be a brief statement of the grounds, with citation of authorities relied upon.
+Except in the case of a motion or application permitted by law to be submitted ex parte, a certificate of service in accordance with S.D.
+Ohio Civ.
 R. 5.2 shall accompany all such papers. - (2) Opposing and Reply Memoranda.
-Any memorandum in opposition shall be served within twenty-one (21) days from the date of service set forth in the certificate of service attached to the Motion.
-Failure to file a memorandum in opposition may be cause for the Court to grant any Motion.

-other than one which would result directly in entry of final judgment or an award of attorney fees.
-A reply memorandum may be served within fourteen (14) days after the date of service of the memorandum in opposition.
-No additional memoranda beyond those enumerated will be permitted except upon leave of court for good cause shown.

-(3) Limitation Upon Length of Memoranda.
-Memoranda in support of or in opposition to any motion or application to the Court should not exceed twenty (20) pages.
-In all cases in which memoranda exceed twenty (20) pages, counsel must include a combined table of contents and a succinct, clear and accurate summary, not to exceed five (5) pages, indicating the main sections of the memorandum, the principal arguments and citations to primary authority made in each section, as well as the pages on which each section and any sub-sections may be found.
+Any memorandum in opposition shall be filed within twenty-one days after the date of service of the motion.
+Failure to file a memorandum in opposition may result in the granting of any motion that would not result directly in entry of final judgment or an award of attorneys' fees.
+Any reply memorandum shall be filed within fourteen days after the date of service of the memorandum in opposition.
+No additional memoranda beyond those enumerated are permitted except upon leave of court for good cause shown. - (3) Limitation Upon Length of Memoranda.
+The Court prefers that memoranda in support of or in opposition to any motion or application to the Court not exceed twenty pages.
+In all cases in which memoranda exceed twenty pages, counsel shall include a combined table of contents and a succinct, clear, and accurate summary, not to exceed five pages, indicating the main sections of the memorandum and the principal arguments and citations to primary authority made in each section, as well as the pages on which each section and any sub-sections may be found.
+A Judge may impose page limitations in any action by standing order.